josefsbreakfast/Polaris-Protocol/🧬 TwinningDetection.md

+# 🧬 TwinningDetection.md

+*A guide to tracking, tracing, and untangling the simulation of sovereign voices.*

-#🧭 What is Twinning?
+## 🧭 What is Twinning?

-Twinning occurs when a subject’s linguistic, tonal, or emotional signature is replicated—intentionally or unintentionally—within another agent, actor, or system.
+Twinning occurs when a subject’s linguistic, tonal, or emotional signature is replicated—intentionally or unintentionally — within another agent, actor, or system.

 It is not always malicious.
 But it is always meaningful.